Catster logo

 How To Stop Cats From Eating Plants: 8 Proven Methods

 Cats are curious, and they’re known troublemakers.
 They get into everything, and since they believe that everything they see belongs to them, they’ll tear things up without giving it a second thought.
-Sometimes, this includes your houseplants.
+Sometimes, that includes your houseplants.
 You might find your cat ripping your plants apart or chewing on the leaves; either way, it’s not something you want to see.

 The 4 Reasons Why Your Cat Is Eating Plants